muleyo/VideoAdBlockForTwitch/README.md

 The original author of this extension is "saucettv".
 This extension will always stay donation- and refferal-link free.

-# Info

-The original author decided to be a bitch by adding his amazon ref-link to his chrome extension.
-I've removed that part entirely.

 # Installation Steps

 - [Download the latest .ZIP Archive](https://github.com/cleanlock/VideoAdBlockForTwitch/archive/refs/heads/master.zip)